 I can’t imagine what it must be like in jurisdictions where parents have to go back to work right away.
 I understand why people need to return to work immediately after the birth of their child since I have to do it this time and it is only because I saved my vacation time that I have some flexibility.
 Parental leave for fathers is a relatively new thing in Canada – only at 35 weeks since 2000.
 Wikipedia has a pretty comprehensive comparison chart of maternity and parental leave around the world.

 We have it pretty good in Canada as compared to many other nations.
 I would however like to see each parent be allowed to take a full year without eating into the other parent’s time.
-My wife and I can each collect Employment Insurance for a year without impacting the other – and we have.
+My partner and I can each collect Employment Insurance for a year without impacting the other – and we have.
 I pay into EI with every paycheque.
 Eligibility is based on the hours worked before taking leave/collecting EI and that is not hours worked in total as a couple, it is calculated for each individual so I don’t understand why it is a combined benefit as opposed to individual.
 Anyway, that is a policy discussion that I need to pursue with people who can make those changes.

-I have had some good baby-time today while Laura slept and I sorted through the 150 emails that were in my inbox to be dealt with now that I am back to work.
+I have had some good baby-time today while my partner slept and I sorted through the 150 emails that were in my inbox to be dealt with now that I am back to work.
 Not as many emails as I had expected their to be, but I’d rather have more time off to let them keep accumulating…